My story

 I needed a solution.
 But before imagining it, I had to put my activity on hold to find an internship.
 I then joined a Montpellier web agency.

 There, I learned a lot: project management, new technologies, teamwork...
 I even had the opportunity to work for major French players, both public and private.
-To say that I have known and had time to understand all the tricks of “professional” tools.
+To say that I got to know "professional" tools and had the time to understand all their intricacies.
 Although expensive, these solutions used simply brilliant open-source principles.

-But the romance doesn’t last forever, as several things bother me: too little creative freedom, soulless projects, a mountain of responsibilities… for a salary that doesn’t evolve.
-And above all… I miss freelancing.
+But the romance doesn’t last forever, as several things bothered me: too little creative freedom, projects without soul, a mountain of responsibilities

 That’s when I decided to take on a challenge: to create the tool that would allow me to freelance differently.
-A tool that would incorporate all the good practices learned so far, and that I could modularize to develop while spending much less time writing code, and more time creating a perfect solution for my clients.
+A tool that would incorporate all the good practices I had acquired so far, and that I could modularize to develop while spending much less time writing code, and more time creating a perfect solution for my clients.

 My biggest project (For now?)